Writing for the Web

 Your tone of voice should reflect where you're writing

 These are just a few ideas that you can be thinking about when writing for the web.
-Writing online gives you many more options than writing in more traditional forms and you should absolutely take advantage or those opportunities to make your content as interesting as possible for your readers.
+Writing online gives you many more options than writing in more traditional forms and you should absolutely take advantage or those opportunities to make your content as engaging as possible for your readers.